wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 <hr />

+<a name="Synapse"></a>

 ## Azure Synapse

-Synapse is Azure's next generation of database technology which combines retrieval and analytics functionality in one comprehensive product.
+Synapse is Azure's next generation of database technology.
+It combines retrieval and analytics functionality in one comprehensive product.

+<a target="_blank" href="https://www.youtube.com/watch?v=lLrjaVdBuM0">VIDEO</a> by Pragmatic Works.

 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/courses/40576">
 Microsoft Cloud Workshop: Azure Synapse Analytics and AI (whiteboard design session)</a>